ibm-build-lab/Watson-Assistant/external-api-web-functions/README.md

 - Here, the “url: and raw_url:” are API endpoint URLs.
 - API key can be setup, if needed otherwise could be removed.
 - Request “method” could be “get”, “put” or “post.
-- One can manipulate the return values in the return block.
+- In return function provides the response

 Once done, Save the function.
 You will see Invoke and Invoke with Parameters as below: